runny-yolk/fquery/README.md

 In *general* `doAction` will **not** return another `doAction` (i.e. **not** be chainable) when you. . :
 * Are getting a property of an element that is **not** another element or a list of some kind (like `value`, `innerHTML`, or `scrollTop`).
 In this case, `doAction` will get the property value from the first element and return it.
+* Are calling a function of an element that does **not** return another element or a list of some kind (like `getBoundingClientRect`, `getAttribute`).
+In this case, `doAction` will get the return value from the first element and return it.
 * Pass no arguments to `doAction` (i.e. `fQuery('.containers')()`) in which case, the array of selected elements is returned.

 If you want more detail on the above, or are experiencing unexpected behaviour, please refer to the end of [detail.md](/detail.md) for more info on this topic